GentenStudios/Phoenix-OLD/README.md

   - Navigate to the `Build/Phoenix` folder and run `./Phoenix` to run the executable.

 ## Contributing
 We encourage everyone to contribute, this is an open source project that will ultimately be powered by its community.
-If you are interested in contributing check out [our contributing guidelines](./CONTRIBUTING.md) for information on how we work and our coding standards.
-Before you get started, reach out on #programming on discord to collaborate so you aren't duplicating any work.
+If you are interested in contributing check out [our contributing guidelines](CONTRIBUTING.md) for information on how we work and our coding standards.
+Before you get started, reach out on [#programming](https://discord.gg/ufJPY5C) on discord to collaborate so you aren't duplicating any work.
+To get an understanding of how our project is designed, check out [our architecture documentation](Documentation/Architecture.md).
 Finally check out [Our issues on GitHub](https://github.com/GentenStudios/Phoenix/issues) for a list of what we currently have planned/ need help with.